 - Run through the GUI wizard to check your network settings and change the root password

-- Change a VM (or your Rubrik cluster) to use the new default gateway (192.168.0.1 in my environment) and test connectivity:
+- Change the VM or device to be throttled to use the new default gateway (192.168.0.1 in my environment) and test connectivity:

 - Now we can apply traffic shaping to throttle the lab traffic by first configuring a pipe with the rate limit: